 There are many metrics that you can measure as the website owner, but I would suggest focusing on Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift.

 These three metrics are defined as Core Web Vitals by Google.
 We’ve gone over Core Web Vitals in a short video, so we’ll link that below.

-What Is a Good Page Load Time?
+What Is a Good Website Speed?

 Research shows that the amount of time a user will wait before losing focus is roughly from 0.3 to 3 seconds.
 That means that you should aim to show some content to the user in under 3 seconds.